dxatscale/sfpowerscripts/decision records/006-field-history-tracking-resolution.md

 As a post installation step of a package, the entities in the json file will be retrieved from the org and redeployed after updating the history tracking attributes.

 ![image](./006-field-history-tracking-resolution.png)

+### Issues/Challenges with the solution:
+- This solution still doesn't address the challenge the organizing aspect of managed package fields.
+A possible area would be to store the csv file in src-env-specific-post
+- This solution always apply FHT whenever the associated package is installed, We could consider applying a filter to fields which do not have it enabled l, reducing or eliminating the post deployment aspect considerably.
+- The solution currently doesn't consider future 'bundling' or single transaction deployment